aannenko/CrackSharp/src/CrackSharp.Api/README.md

 1. Go to OpenShift web console's Developer Catalog, select .NET Core item there
 2. Select your project, then `dotnet:3.1`, give your new app a name in lower case and specify [this repo's address](https://github.com/aannenko/CrackSharp.git) as a source, tick the `Create route` checkbox and click `Create`
 3. Wait for the app to deploy
-4. Find your new route in OpenShift web console's Networking -> Routes menu and test the app by opening `<route_address>/api/v1/des` in a browser.
+4. Find your new route in OpenShift web console's Networking -> Routes menu, copy its address and test the app by opening `<route_address>/api/v1/des` in a browser.

 ### Docker Deployment
 1. Clone this repository and `cd` to its root